 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>SheGeeks - Latest Comments in @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.disqus.com/</link><description>Evangelizing Technology &amp; Social Media</description><language>en</language><lastBuildDate>Fri, 14 Mar 2008 14:51:30 -0000</lastBuildDate><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406225</link><description>@Adam Ostrow - I really have to give Fav.or.it another try when I get a chance, but I found the service to be very confusing when I tinkered with it.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Corvida</dc:creator><pubDate>Fri, 14 Mar 2008 14:51:30 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406227</link><description>fav.or.it is a new RSS reader I reviewed recently with integrated comments that also show up on the original story.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Adam Ostrow</dc:creator><pubDate>Thu, 13 Mar 2008 12:30:49 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406226</link><description>SheGeeks, I was thinking exactly the same thing today and tweeting something to this effect after seeing one of YOUR posts that was getting a bunch of FriendFeed comments but your post did not have that many comments itself.
-FREE COMMENTS!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Elliott Ng</dc:creator><pubDate>Thu, 13 Mar 2008 01:54:11 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406223</link><description>The question is how was it before, does a writer or an actor or another famous person really know, where is something bad or good things written about him.&lt;br&gt;&lt;br&gt;And how shall this work today, with the influence of the internet and hereby the power of social networking.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">stejules</dc:creator><pubDate>Wed, 12 Mar 2008 22:31:44 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406224</link><description>This is definitely something that has been bugging me for a while as well. &lt;br&gt;&lt;br&gt;When I wrote about it a while back (&lt;a href="http://www.lastpodcast.net/2008/01/29/next-frontier-comments/" rel="nofollow"&gt;http://www.lastpodcast.net/2008/01/29/next-fron...&lt;/a&gt;), Bret from FriendFeed commented that they had thought about this, but rejected the idea because they wanted to keep the discussion among friends.&lt;br&gt;&lt;br&gt;I think that even if they just automatically pinged the original author with a short notice or through a plugin with a "hey - there are comments on your article on FF", that would be helpful.&lt;br&gt;&lt;br&gt;Problem is, though, just like on Twitter, there might be a large number of disconnected discussion about the same article among different groups of friends that don't overlap.
-I'm not sure how they could solve that problem easily.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Frederic</dc:creator><pubDate>Wed, 12 Mar 2008 22:14:42 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>SheGeeks - Latest Comments in @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.disqus.com/</link><description>Tech news, tools, and reviews in plain English.</description><atom:link href="https://shegeeks.disqus.com/social_aggregators_give_me_my_comments/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Fri, 14 Mar 2008 14:51:30 -0000</lastBuildDate><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406225</link><description>&lt;p&gt;@Adam Ostrow - I really have to give &lt;a href="http://Fav.or.it" rel="nofollow noopener" target="_blank" title="Fav.or.it"&gt;Fav.or.it&lt;/a&gt; another try when I get a chance, but I found the service to be very confusing when I tinkered with it.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Corvida</dc:creator><pubDate>Fri, 14 Mar 2008 14:51:30 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406227</link><description>&lt;p&gt;&lt;a href="http://fav.or.it" rel="nofollow noopener" target="_blank" title="fav.or.it"&gt;fav.or.it&lt;/a&gt; is a new RSS reader I reviewed recently with integrated comments that also show up on the original story.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Adam Ostrow</dc:creator><pubDate>Thu, 13 Mar 2008 12:30:49 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406226</link><description>&lt;p&gt;SheGeeks, I was thinking exactly the same thing today and tweeting something to this effect after seeing one of YOUR posts that was getting a bunch of FriendFeed comments but your post did not have that many comments itself.
+FREE COMMENTS!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Elliott Ng</dc:creator><pubDate>Thu, 13 Mar 2008 01:54:11 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406223</link><description>&lt;p&gt;The question is how was it before, does a writer or an actor or another famous person really know, where is something bad or good things written about him.&lt;/p&gt;&lt;p&gt;And how shall this work today, with the influence of the internet and hereby the power of social networking.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">stejules</dc:creator><pubDate>Wed, 12 Mar 2008 22:31:44 -0000</pubDate></item><item><title>Re: @Social Aggregators GIVE ME MY COMMENTS!</title><link>http://shegeeks.net/social-aggregators-give-me-my-comments/#comment-5406224</link><description>&lt;p&gt;This is definitely something that has been bugging me for a while as well.&lt;/p&gt;&lt;p&gt;When I wrote about it a while back (&lt;a href="http://www.lastpodcast.net/2008/01/29/next-frontier-comments/)" rel="nofollow noopener" target="_blank" title="http://www.lastpodcast.net/2008/01/29/next-frontier-comments/)"&gt;http://www.lastpodcast.net/...&lt;/a&gt;, Bret from FriendFeed commented that they had thought about this, but rejected the idea because they wanted to keep the discussion among friends.&lt;/p&gt;&lt;p&gt;I think that even if they just automatically pinged the original author with a short notice or through a plugin with a "hey - there are comments on your article on FF", that would be helpful.&lt;/p&gt;&lt;p&gt;Problem is, though, just like on Twitter, there might be a large number of disconnected discussion about the same article among different groups of friends that don't overlap.
+I'm not sure how they could solve that problem easily.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Frederic</dc:creator><pubDate>Wed, 12 Mar 2008 22:14:42 -0000</pubDate></item></channel></rss>